citros-garden/gal_orbits/citros_template/notebooks/README.md

 ## Batch format

-The batch is a table that always containes the following columns:
+The batch is a table that always contains the following columns:

 ||user\_id | sid | rid | time | topic | type| data |
 |--|--|--|--|--|--|--|--|